-Being aware of challenges with designing good contests and with extracting causality from correlation, and knowing that one-size-fits-all metrics applied to heterogeneous data can lead to Simpson's paradoxes, we adopted a different approach: we tried to identify and understand Simpson's paradoxes within the Contest data.
 Recall that a \emph{Simpson's paradox} can arise when there is a larger data set that consists of multiple sub-groups; and it refers to the situation where a predicted trend that holds for a larger data set consisting of multiple sub-groups disappears or reverses when those sub-groups are considered individually \cite{Sim51,BHO75,Rob09,KFWB13}.
-Less relevant if one is simply interested in evaluating training/testing curves, or winning contests, Simpson's paradoxes are particularly relevant when one wants to understand the data, attribute causal interpretations to the underlying data/model, e.g., \emph{why} a particular metric performs well or poorly, or make decisions about how to improve a model, e.g., via architecture search, etc. \footnote{Simpson's paradoxes often arise in social science and biomedicine, since understanding causal relationships is particularly important in those areas.
-To our knowledge, this is the first application of these ideas in this~area.}
+Less relevant if one is simply interested in evaluating training/testing curves, or winning contests, Simpson's paradoxes are particularly relevant when one wants to understand the data, attribute causal interpretations to the underlying data/model, e.g., \emph{why} a particular metric performs well or poorly, or make decisions about how to improve a model, e.g., via architecture search, etc.